-The previous blogs highlighted forty plus impediments to smooth scaling of your delivery practices.
-If you want a refresh, then click on the links to read part one andpart two and part three.
+The previous blogs, Part one, Part two and Part three highlighted 40+ impediments to smooth scaling of your delivery practices.
 In this final blog of the series, we will look at the tools that can be used to address the issues previously identified, to create a better environment.

 Over the years retrospectives, value stream mapping workshops, backlog prioritisation sessions, shadowing and one-to-ones have unearthed the discussed impediments.
 Retrospectives are one of, if not the most important part of agile.
 They do not need to be limited to just a squad, I have run them with over 50 people from different areas of the ideation to release process.
 Agreeing to a backlog of actionable outcomes is core to continuous improvement and addressing issues.

 In part one, I quoted Allen Holub: “Agile is not something you implement.
 It’s a set of principles and practices that you adopt to solve business problems.
 The best way to do that is incrementally.
 Identify a core problem.
 Fix it using tools from your Agile toolbox.
 Repeat.”